ymollard/ros2-course-humble/README.md

 source install/setup.bash
 ```

-### Start BFFP Demo Factory
+## Start BFFP Demo Factory
-After building and sourcing the workspace, use: `ros2 launch bffp_gazebo factory_moveit_full.launch.py` to launch the demo.
+After installing the rosdeps and building and sourcing the workspace (see [Installing in Container](#installing-in-container)), use: `ros2 launch bffp_gazebo factory_moveit_full.launch.py` to launch the demo.
 This launches a Gazebo simulation and a HC10DTP with full MoveIt2 support.
 Rviz2 is also launched to visualize ROS2 topics.